mfxbe/ToplevelIt/README.md

 A C and GObject based library for the wayland foreign-window-protocol.
 It gives easier access to window controlling and managing.
 Might be used in panels, docks, etc...

+It can be used from C and should also work in any language with gobject-introspection support.

 ## Build

 To build the library run the following commands.